tofaramususa/TypeScript_Modules/README.md

-# TypeScript_Modules
-Exploring and utilising the advanced features of TypeScript

-Center around typehero challenges -- https://typehero.dev/
+Notes around typehero challenges -- https://typehero.dev/

-Levels:
-Beginners
-Learners
-Enthusiasts
-Experts
-Masters
+TypeScript Foundations
+TypeScript Foundations is a curated set of challenges designed to build a strong foundation.
+From basic syntax to advanced concepts, this collection offers hands-on exercises to help you become a TypeScript Hero